ccarlando/pasig-digital-archive/pages/about-pasig.md

 Besides iconic landmarks such as the Pasig River (Ilog Pasig), the city also showcases its identity through its “Umaagos ang pag-asa” (overflowing with hope) is the tagline.

+If you want to learn more or be updated with the latest news in Pasig, please visit the city's [Official Website](https://www.pasigcity.gov.ph/).